 Yamazaki: My impression of you had not changed a lot either from the time we first met.
 I really relied a lot on you as someone I could ask for advice.
 So we worked together from the stage we worked on the planning of the game.
 You’d say whether the things I wanted to do would be “Gyakuten” enough.

 Iwamoto: I did?
 Oh, I did say that…

 Yamazaki: You really helped out a lot, so I thought you were such a nice senior!

 The Beginnings of Gyakuten Kenji

 Yamazaki: Going back to before you were added to the team: there were talks about doing something like a side story for Gyakuten Saiban.
 So I wanted to become part of that.
 As I was basically still a rookie who had just a little bit of experience, my plan was to go with a small game project.
 In the end, the thing grew to become a separate Gyakuten series, but it really started from this idea we had, something like a mini game collection featuring the Gyakuten Saiban characters.
 It was also going to be the first title Eshiro Motohide would produce, so the whole thing was simply like a training course for this rookie duo of me and him.
 And then they said they wanted a Gyakuten Saiban game, but one without the trials.
-For example, a Gyakuten Saiban novel or something like that.
+For example, a Gyakuten Saiban novel game or something like that.
 We discussed a lot of ideas, like a dating simulation where you’d raise your affinity stats with the characters.
-If we had seriously started on any of those ideas, I doubt they’d end up as small games though (laugh).
+If we had seriously started on any of those ideas, I doubt they’d have ended up as small games though (laugh).